Where does salt come from?

-Salt can be obtained from the earth or from naturally occurring saltwater.
-How sustainable salt is as a material?
+Salt can be obtained from the earth or from naturally occurring saltwater sources.

 Most of the salt for highway ice removal is instead obtained by physically mining it out of the earth in its mineral form.

 Salt can also be obtained by solar evaporation, in which seawater (or briny or ultra-saline lake water) is pumped into a series of large, shallow ponds and left to evaporate naturally.

 What is the healthiest salt in the world?

 The healthiest types of salt are those which are the least refined, with no added preservatives.
 Himalayan salt is reported to be the healthiest and purist salt in the world.

 Unlike salt that is produced by solar evaporation, Himalayan Rock Salt is mined from the Khewra salt mine in Pakistan.
 It involves conventional mining methods and is from a finite -that is to say a non-renewable – resource.

 What Is The Most Sustainable Salt?

 Some methods of salt production are better for the planet than others!